Additional Rules for Riders

 - Open or uncovered sores or wounds

-- Fare evasion or sharing of monthly passes
+- Fare evasion or sharing of passes or cards

 - Operating or tampering with vehicles or equipment